syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 dataGrid.SelectedItem = viewModel.OrdersInfo [5];
 {% endhighlight %}

-When the selection mode is Multiple you can programmatically select more than one row by adding the underlying object to be selected to the `SfDataGrid.SelectedItems` property.
+When the selection mode is multiple, programmatically select more than one row by adding the underlying object to be selected to the `SfDataGrid.SelectedItems` property.

-The following code example illustrates how to programmatically select more than one row from the code.
+To programmatically select more than one row from the code, follow the code example:

 {% highlight c# %}
 //Perform multiple selection using selected item